andrewl/gatsby-transformer-opencage-geocoder/README.md

 Or, if you've got some nodes in an Excel file that just contain lat-long coordinates, but you want to display address information alongside them, this transformer plugin can do that as well.

-Development of this transformer plugin has been kindly sponsored by OpenCage Data - you can read more about their geocoding service at https://opencagedata.com - including details of their [generous free tier,](https://opencagedata.com/pricing) no credit card required.
-The free trial allows 2,500 requests per day.
+Development of this transformer plugin has been kindly sponsored by OpenCage Data - you can read more about their geocoding service at https://opencagedata.com - including details of their [generous free trial tier,](https://opencagedata.com/pricing) no credit card required.
+The free trial allows 2,500 requests per day while testing.

 ## Install